 Labs and assignments combined for a total of 50%

 Course Policies ...

 Course policies follow the Standardized Policies and Procedures for CEE (dated January 2011).
 In summary:

 - LATE assignments are worth ZERO.
 There is no "grace period" with a "per day" penalty.
 Late submissions (i.e. ANY not printed and ready when you enter the lab) receive a mark of zero.
 You will be DENIED access to the printer at the start of the lab - either the lab is ready to submit, or it is late and hence worth zero.

-- Students are allowed only ONE single-day late submission without penalty.
+- Students are allowed only ONE single-day late submission without penalty (it will extend the deadline to 8:30 am the next morning when it must be submitted to the departmental office in L-23 to be timestamped).
 This is a once only one-day extension ... once used, any further late submission will receive an automatic zero.